redis/redis-doc/topics/lua-api.md

 redis.call('SET', KEYS[3], ARGV[3])
 ```

-If you'll run this script by calling `EVAL "..."
-3 A B C 1 2 3`, the result will be that only the keys _A_ and _C_ are be created on the replicas and AOF.
+If you run this script by calling `EVAL "..."
+3 A B C 1 2 3`, the result will be that only the keys _A_ and _C_ are created on the replicas and AOF.

 ### <a name="redis.replicate_commands()"></a> `redis.replicate_commands()`